reality95/cf-predictor/docs/1-api.md

 ### 1.1.3 **Performance**

-If the person has at least once participated as a contestant at IOI then there will displayed the results of their performances.
-For every task present in the contestant's years will be found under '"tasks/{Year}/{Name}">{Score}<' where 'Name' is the name of the task, 'Year' is the Year of the task and 'Score' is the score of the contestant on that task.
+Every year starts with  For every task present in the contestant's years will be found under '"tasks/{Year}/{Name}">{Score}<' where `Name` is the name of the task, `Year` is the Year of the task and `Score` is the score of the contestant on that task.
 The score is a real number usually between 0 and 100 with rare exceptions.

 ### 1.1.4 **List of participants' ids**

-The list of participants' ids can be found in the occurence of 'href="people/{Id}' where 'Id' is a number with at most 5 digits.
+The list of participants' ids can be found in the occurence of 'href="people/{Id}' where `Id` is a number with at most 5 digits.